(1823 - 1864)

 Branch of Service: Artillery

 He had been a sailor and ship master, and was at Rio Janeiro at the outbreak of War.
-He returned to Maine and raised a battery of artillery, which saw first action at Cedar Mountain (9 August 1862).
+He returned to Maine and raised a battery of artillery.
+He was commissioned Captain, 6th Battery, Maine Light Artillery on 1 January 1862.
+He saw first action at Cedar Mountain (9 August 1862).

 The rest of the War